Phone Recommendations

 With recommendations, there's bound to be questionable ones.
 We're tackling some of them here.

-Now, look here - I almost wanna agree with you on this one - after all, assuming people really got what they voted for, I might be seeing the "perfect phone" around - especially in my hands.
+Now, look here - I almost wanna agree with you on this one - after all, assuming democracy is truly what it is supposed to be, we might be seeing the "perfect phone" around - especially in my hands.
 But let's be real here - the market won't provide, especially since the manufacturers never really has to.
-Heck, those manufacturers keep on limiting options (extinction of 16:9 on phones, widespread 16:9 laptops, cars spouting random unnecessary telemetry, IoT shit, I can go on) as we slowly become more dependent on them.
+Heck, those manufacturers keep on limiting options (extinction of 16:9 on phones, widespread 16:9 laptops, cars spouting random unnecessary telemetry to random 3rd-parties, IoT shit, I can go on) as we slowly become more dependent on them.

 For example, let's take smartphones, because this page's supposed to recommend it.
-Headphone jack is supposed to be something all phones come with; then came EU demanding -20dB on headphones & Apple shilling "courage" for killing the jack, and suddenly the jack becomes something to actively seek, because they weren't there on the flagship - the option where everything has to be offered.
+Headphone jack is supposed to be something all phones come with; then came EU demanding -20dB on headphones & Apple shilling "courage" for killing the jack (and insert any other arbitrary reason why the jack gets dropped?), and suddenly the jack becomes something to actively seek, because they weren't there on the flagship - the option where everything has to be offered.
 Instead, we keep getting irrelevant stuff (that we never asked for - except for those planted shills over there) such as "supahhelpful ey-aye" & the "best camera of the year" (and more jargons & gimmicks; but you get the gist of it) shoved right up our faces, just because.

 Universally recommended